Tussle between US, allies over vaccine supply escalates

 Biden did move to have the U.S. contribute financially to the United Nations and World Health Organization-backed COVAX alliance, which will help share vaccine with more than 90 countries with lower and middle-income nations, but it has yet to commit to sharing any doses.

-The EU is facing a major political embarrassment in its slow rollout of vaccines, especially considering other nations like Britain, Israel and the U.S. are so far ahead of the bloc, even though the continent is a main hub of pharmaceutical producers.

-The latest figures by Our World in Data show that the EU has vaccinated 10% of its targeted population, while the U.S. has covered 29% and the U.K. 35%.

-Miller reported from Washington.
-Frank Jordans in Berlin and Lauran Neergaard in Washington contributed.
+Casert and Petrequin reported from Brussels.
+Danika Kirka in London, Frank Jordans in Berlin and Lauran Neergaard in Washington contributed.

 Follow all of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak